open-telemetry/opentelemetry.io/content/en/blog/2023/new-apac-meetings.md

 | EU-APAC | 00:00           | 03:00            | 09:00            | 16:00              | 19:00               |
 | NA-APAC | 15:00           | 18:00            | 00:00            | 07:00              | 10:00               |

-To stay up to date with these times, subscribe to our [community calendar](https://github.com/open-telemetry/community#calendar).
+To stay up to date with these times, subscribe to the [community calendar](https://github.com/open-telemetry/community#calendar).

-We look forward to seeing more of you, the collector community, at these new meetings!
+We look forward to seeing more of you join the Collector community at these new meetings!